mir-group/phoebe/doc/sphinx/source/tutorials/elEpaTransport.rst

 Synopsis
 --------

-In this tutorial, we will compute the electrical conductivity and other electronic transport properties of silicon.
+In this tutorial, we will compute the electrical conductivity and other electronic transport properties of silicon using the electron-phonon averaged approximation (EPA).

-We will use Quantum ESPRESSO to compute the ab-initio electron-phonon coupling on a coarse grid, convert the output to an input for Phoebe, and then perform the electron-phonon averaged (EPA) approximation to inexpensively calculate electronic transport properties as detailed in `j.mtphys.2018.07.001 <https://doi.org/10.1016/j.mtphys.2018.07.001>`__, which is covered in the :ref:`theoryEPA` section of the theory documentation.
+We will use Quantum ESPRESSO to compute the ab-initio electron-phonon coupling on a coarse grid, convert the output to an input for Phoebe, and then perform the EPA approximation to inexpensively calculate electronic transport properties as detailed in `j.mtphys.2018.07.001 <https://doi.org/10.1016/j.mtphys.2018.07.001>`__, which is covered in the :ref:`theoryEPA` section of the theory documentation.

+We assume a basic knowledge of Quantum ESPRESSO (see tutorials on phonon calculations on `Quantum ESPRESSO's website <https://www.quantum-espresso.org/resources/tutorials>`__).

 Step 1: Patch Quantum ESPRESSO